 “The spring swooping activities are entirely about male magpies attempting to keep what they regard as threats to their chicks away from the nest,” Jones tells Broadsheet.
 “This is the only time they swoop; once the chicks leave the nest, it stops.”

-According to Magpie Alert – a website that allows magpie victims to record their experiences – more than 655 run-ins with hostile magpie dads have been recorded across Australia so far this season.
+According to Magpie Alert – a website that allows magpie victims to record their experiences – more than 655 run-ins with hostile magpie dads have been recorded across Australia so far during the 2018 season.
 According to the website Queensland has the highest percentage of swooping attacks (247) recorded across Australia so far this year, followed by New South Wales (200) and Victoria (124, particularly around St Kilda and Carlton).
 The Australian Capital Territory and South Australia are even with 81 recordings.

 Professor Jones identifies Sydney’s Hyde Park as a swooping flashpoint thanks to the number of humans that visit it.
 “Only a very small proportion swoop everyone, and usually these are birds in very crowded locations,” he says.
 “They are trying to send a message to intruders to keep away from the nest at this time, but people seem to be pretty thick and don't understand.”